 There are several common mistakes in the stances and they are all easily detected with a minimum of attention:

-- forward stance: the feet lie on the attack line (poor balance, waist not connected)
+- in forward stance: both feet lie on the attack line (poor balance, waist not connected, reduced mobility)

 - during translations: the waist goes up and down (no balance and no power)